 The UP function initiates the PFCP Association Setup procedure to request to setup an PFCP association towards a CP function.
 The UP function is configured with a set of CP functions to which it shall establish an PFCP association.

-The UP function shall send the PFCP Association Setup Request including:
+The UP function:

-- the Node ID of the UP function;
+- shall retrieve an IP address of the CP function, e.g. based on local configuration in the UP function;

-- all supported optional features in the UP function and optionally including the available user plane resources, e.g. IP address(es) or F-TEID range.
+- shall send the PFCP Association Setup Request including the Node ID of the UP function and information of all supported optional features in the UP function and optionally the available user plane resources, e.g. IP address(es) or F-TEID range.